There are a bunch of excellent power racks on the market right now.

 Overall, if money is literally no object for you, just get the Monster Cave and add whatever you want to it!

-It’s a super expensive rack, but that’s because of its unmatched potential to be an all-in-one gym, with the centerpiece being a fully customizable Rogue Power Rack.
+It’s a super expensive squat rack, but that’s because of its unmatched potential to be an all-in-one home gym, with the centerpiece being a fully customizable Rogue Power Rack.

 After that incredible Monster Cave from Rogue Fitness, it’s hard to see what could possibly follow it up in quality and options.

-Luckily, Get RX’d have something similar called their Jumbo Rack, probably the best runner-up you can get.
+Luckily, Get RX’d have something similar called their Jumbo Rack, probably the second best power rack with a cable crossover you can get.

 It doesn’t have as many configurations as the Monster Cave, but it’s pretty similar.